-FY15 NM WRRI Research Progress Report Form October - December 2014
+FY15 NM WRRI Research Progress Report Form January - March 2015

 - 1. Project Title: New Mexico statewide water assessment: Comparison of operational precipitation and evapotranspiration products for statewide water assessment. - 2.
 Investigators (names, university/agency): Jan M.H.
 Hendrickx, New Mexico Tech and Thomas Schmugge, New Mexico State University.
-Other Researchers: Dan Cadol, New Mexico Tech and Ken Peterson, NM Water Resources Reserch Institute. - 3.
+Other Researchers: Dan Cadol, New Mexico Tech. - 3.
 Brief description of project, research objectives, and impacts on New Mexico (provide performance measures and outcomes): The economic vitality of New Mexico depends on its water availability, but no one knows exactly where, when, and how much water is available in the state.
 Precipitation and evapotranspiration are the major components of a water balance equation.
 We have identified five precipitation and three evapotranspiration products, currently available over New Mexico.
 The research objectives for this project are: - 1.
 We will compare and contrast the each of these products spatially and statistically. - 2.
-We will validate the products against reliable measurements: precipitation products against precipitation guages and experimental ranges and evapotranspiration against METRIC model ET maps. - 3.
+We will validate the products against reliable measurements: precipitation products against precipitation gauges and experimental ranges and evapotranspiration against METRIC model ET maps. - 3.
 We will validate two chosen products for assessment of reference ET to be used to fill in null values in existing ET products. - 4.
 We will produce statewide precipitation and evapotranspiration products for New Mexico with a quality assessment and a plan for how to improve these products at the proper spatial and temporal scales. - 4.
 Brief description of methodology: Each research objective will be completed per phase: - Phase 1: Obtain and compile all data and base literature for each product model.
 Display all data across each year available for the entire state.
 Produce tabular itemizations for basic statistical analysis for the entire state, for each year, for each model.
 Produce comparison graphs, histograms, and spatial displays for each model. - Phase 2: Obtain and compile all data and base literature for each validation model or dataset.
 Produce correlation scatter plots that compare each validation product with each precipitation and evapotranspiration product.
 Establish one or two precipitation and evapotranspiration products to focus on as key products and require less model manipulation for further verification. - Phase 3: Validate two existing methods for assessment of the reference ET for the New Mexico environment.
 One is a remote sensing method, the other consists of calculating the reference ET from NLDAS (North American Land Data Assimilation Systems) data following the standard method of the American Society of Civil Engineers.
 The reference ET is needed for calculation of the reference ETr fraction (ETrF) that is needed to fill the missing data in the existing ET products.
 The ETrF is a steady variable that allows reliable interpolation of ET values where missing data occur.

 - Phase 4: Compile all precipitation and evapotranspiration data into a geodatabase and set of map documents at a spatial and temporal scale that will allow them to be combined with other water balance component data.
 Provide all pertinent metadata. - 5.
-Brief description of results to date and work remaining: We have completed phase one and have begun to work on phase two.
-Phase one resulted in spatial maps, graphs, quantitative statistics, and histograms for each of the eight models, for whole years, for the entire state.
+Brief description of results to date and work remaining: Phase one resulted in spatial maps, graphs, quantitative statistics, and histograms for each of the eight models, for whole years, for the entire state.
 Phase two has produced correlation maps and graphs for the Jornada Experimental Range against a covering subset from the TRMM and PRISM models.

-Since the September report, we have identified additional sources of higher elevation rain gauge data for comparison with the precipitation estimates.
-The comparison of all the precipitation models (PRISM, CHIRPS, AHPS, TRMM and PERSIANN) with the Jornada rain gauges has been completed and the agreement is very good for PRISM and satisfactory the other with the exception of PERSIANN which substantially overestimated the precipitation.
-We have obtained some METRIC ET data from Dr. Hendrickx on NM Tech for comparison with the ET models.
-Field observations of ET at several locations have been found.
+We have obtained additional higher elevation rain gauge data for comparison with the precipitation estimates.
+The comparison of all the precipitation models (PRISM, CHIRPS, AHPS, TRMM and PERSIANN) with the Jornada rain gauges has been completed and the agreement is very good for PRISM and satisfactory for the others with the exception of PERSIANN which substantially overestimated the precipitation.